SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 safety/health/traffic/fire/security regulations
 The correct procedure is laid down in the rules and regulations.

-navigate - o navigate means to find our way when we are traveling.
+navigate - navigate means to find our way when we are traveling.
 I'll drive, you navigate.
 We had to navigate a difficult course through the mountains.